untillpro/ci-action/README.md

     # Auth token used to publish
     publish-token: ${{ github.token }}

+    # Number of kept releases (0 - all)
+    publish-keep: 8

     # Repository name with owner.
 For example, untillpro/ci-action
     repository: ${{ github.repository }}
 ```